Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 However, it is a good idea to select an application that is rarely used (for example the Health and Safety application).

-In order to load ".rpx" files, an IOSU exploit is required to manipulate the operating system to allows redirections.
+In order to load ".rpx" files, an IOSU exploit is required to manipulate the operating system to allow redirections.
 This IOSU exploit can be implemented in the form of a *payload.elf*, which is loaded from the SD card from PPC userland exploits.

 The IOSU exploit can either be used to load a modified fw.img from the SD